GowthamKancharla93/GowthamKancharla93/README.md

 # <h1 align="center">👋 Hi there, I'm Gowtham Kancharla — Python & Data Enthusiast 🚀
  <h3 align="center">A passionate developer from Bangalore, India</h3>
-🎓 A passionate developer from Bangalore, India, driven by curiosity and problem-solving.
-I love building real-world projects using Python and exploring Data Science, Web Development, and Automation.
+🎓 A passionate developer and  I love building real-world projects using Python and exploring Data Science, Web Development, and Automation.